 Advanced functionality for larger organisations

-For large enterprise, the feature-set is even richer, including:
+For large enterprise, the feature-set can be even richer, including:

 - Advanced analytics for strategic differentiation and business case justification